Article

 • KPIs: It’s important to measure and understand the retailer’s current baselines, so you know what ‘good’ looks like.
 Then define objectives to meet or exceed these.

-Duncan Woodward, Managing Director at Square Owl, recommends:
+Duncan Woodward, Managing Director at Square Owl, explains:

 Often, agencies/developers will take the path of least resistance and re-spec the current situation for a client based on legacy integrations or processes regardless.